MakeMeSenpai/titanic_data_sorting/README.md

 malePassengers.length // number of male passengers
 ```

-Filter expects you to reutrn true if you want to include the record in the filtered array or false if the record should not be included.
+Filter expects you to return true if you want to include the record in the filtered array or false if the record should not be included.

 In the sample above `passenger.fields.sex === 'male'` evaluates to true this passenger is included in the filtered array.